Samariya57/Via_Coding_Challenge/README.md

 Passengers in a line take taxis in almost the same place (not exactly in the same one, but in a close neighbourhood) and these events happen in a sequence.
 Thus one can detect these places by analyzing density of events in space and time.
-We will use simplified method by assuming that these lines have high long-term impact and analyse only high density in space.
-In other words, if there is a place with a line which exists for a very short time and dissapears soon it is ignored.
+We will use a simplified method by assuming that these lines have a high long-term impact and analyze only high density in space.
+In other words, if there is a place with a line which exists for a very short time and disappears soon it is ignored.
 We focus on stable lines which often appear in the same place.
-Fot this purpose we use **DBSCAN** method for clusterising pickup places.
+For this purpose we use **DBSCAN** method for clustering pickup places.
-As output of this approach we have list of clusters (centers and number of pickups in cluster)
+As output of this approach, we have list of clusters (centers and number of pickups in cluster)
 ### Ways to modify
 After adding time to our calculations we will have to use **Getis-Ord** metric.
 ## Question 5
 What additional data might be useful in predicting whether a driver will cross the 10-hour on- shift threshold?
 ### Answer
-Intenal sourses
+Internal sources
 * Historical data about drivers' activity for previous years (see Question 2).
 External sources
 * Weather/forecast.
 For example, if it rains people take taxi more often.
-* Information about MTA breakdown and chenges in schedule.
+* Information about MTA breakdown and changes in the schedule.
-* Information about big events near the driver such as ends of festivals, sport games, concerts, etc.
+* Information about big events near the driver such as ends of festivals, sports games, concerts, etc.
 ## Question 6
 For question 2, how would you change your indicator if rides could be canceled mid-ride?
 For example, if the driver accidentally started the meter without a rider actually boarding?
 Or if